TYPES OF ANIMAL NUTRITION AND VARIOUS NUTRIENTS

 animal nutrition nutrition refers back to the art and technological know-how of feeding animals.

-meals vitamins are called nutrients. exclusive kinds of feeds carries different vitamins. kinds of feeds typically feeds can be labeled into:
+meals vitamins are called nutrients. exclusive kinds of feeds carries different types of vitamins. kinds of feeds typically feeds can be labeled into:

-1. concentrates those are made up of: 1. cereals including maize, rice, millet, sorghum, and so on. those also are known as basal feeds or energy concentrates.
-2. leguminous seeds along with groundnut cake, soya beans cake, and others consisting of palm kernel cake, cotton seed cake, these are plant protein concentrates. three. fish meal and blood meal. those are animal protein concentrates. concentrates are easily digested by way of farm animals. succulent feeds those include:
+2. leguminous seeds along with groundnut-cultivation cake, soya beans cake, and others consisting of palm kernel cake, cotton seed cake, these are plant protein concentrates. three. fish meal and blood meal. those are animal protein concentrates. concentrates are easily digested by way of farm animals. succulent feeds those include:

 2. vegetables such as water leaf and shoko(inexperienced vegetable)